Tuition and Fee Payment

 - SAP Appeal - If extenuating circumstances during a specific term of enrollment prevented you from meeting the requirements, you may file a SAP Appeal.

-5. The appeals form must be provided to the Financial Aid Office within the prescribed dates as noted on the SAP Appeal Form.
+- The appeal form must be provided to the Financial Aid Office within the prescribed dates as noted on the SAP Appeal Form.
 Failure to provide these within the prescribed dates will result in a delayed determination.

 Academic Circumstances that Affect Your Status: